FortinetCloudCSE/FortiGate-AWS-CNF-TEC-Workshop/content/06/6_Task8.md

 ![](image-t8-6.png)

 * In FortiGate CNF you can create different types of address objects to be more flexible and granular in your rules within your policy set.
 Create an FQDN based address object by **clicking New, and Address**.
 Select FQDN for Type, then create the address object below.
+* Create an address object by **clicking New, and Address**.
+Select *IP Range* for Type, then create the address object below using the output of "What's My IP".
+When can use this Address Object to filter out the probe's that commonly come from the internet.

 {{% notice tip %}}
 **Note:** This can be used for internal Application, Network, and even legacy Elastic Load Balancers (ie ALB, NLB, ELB) to dynamically resolve their private IPs.